Sore Throat, How to Treat it with Natural Medicine

 - Disinfect your throat with warm water and sea salt every two hours.

 - Sooth your throat with warm water, raw honey, and a half-teaspoon of fresh lemon juice.

 - Suck on herbal lozenges containing menthol (derived from peppermint oil), or slippery elm bark, licorice, sage, or aloe.

 - Take 30-60 mg of zinc twice daily, or suck on zinc lozenges.

 Stronger medicine is needed for more severe throat inflammation.
 In my practice, I’ve found the most reliable treatments for a sore throat are traditional Chinese medicines.
 One of the most effective Chinese herbal formulas for a sore throat is Watermelon Frost (Xi Gua Shuang).
 It’s available as lozenges or as a fine-powder throat spray.
 Watermelon Frost contains several traditional herbs known to reduce inflammation, fight bacteria, and inhibit viruses.

 Bacterial Infections Cause Serious Sore Throats

-Bacterial infections can cause serious sore throats.
+Bacterial infections can cause serious throats issues.
 Type A streptococcus bacteria is the cause of about 10 percent of sore throats in adults and up to 30 percent in children.

 Strep infection is a serious condition.
 It can cause long-term complications, including infection in the heart and kidneys.
 If you suspect that you have strep throat, see your doctor.
 You’ll get a rapid test in the clinic, and the results are ready in 10 to 15 minutes.
 You may also get a throat culture requiring a sample from your throat be sent to a lab.